If you’re a a late Gen X or Millennial parent, you’ve probably noticed that parenting advice and styles seem a lot different from when we were kids.

 While of course I want my children to accept responsibility for their actions and to respect others, I don’t want every choice they make to stem from a place of fear!
 So that’s why I’ve started looking into more positive parenting styles.
 I want my children’s actions to flow from a heart that is secure in love.

-And as it turns out, science has shown that the way many of us were raised actually isn’t even effective!
+And as it turns out, research has shown that spanking is harmful AND ineffective!
 So let’s look at one of the most contested old-school styles of discipline, corporal punishment, and why positive parenting (or responsive parenting) is so much better.

 Why is spanking not helpful?